dinedal/rhod/README.md

 Rhod.execute { open("http://google.com").read }
 ```

-## An Important note about arguements:
+## An Important note about arguments:

-Do not reach into the outer scope when using Rhod, instead you can pass arguements into your block like so:
+Do not reach into the outer scope when using Rhod, instead you can pass arguments into your block like so:

 ```ruby
 address = "http://google.com"